FriendsOfSymfony/FOSElasticaBundle/README.md

 > **Propel** doesn't support this feature yet.

+### Ignoring missing index results

+By default, FOSElasticaBundle will throw an exception if the results returned from Elasticsearch are different from the results it finds from the chosen persistence provider.
+This may pose problems for a large index where updates do not occur instantly or another process has removed the results from your persistence provider without updating Elasticsearch.

+The error you're likely to see is something like:
+'Cannot find corresponding Doctrine objects for all Elastica results.'

+To solve this issue, each mapped object can be configured to ignore the missing results:

+                        persistence:
+                            elastica_to_model_transformer:
+                                ignore_missing: true

 ### Advanced elasticsearch configuration

 Any setting can be specified when declaring a type.
 For example, to enable a custom analyzer, you could write: